• Skip to main content

 add kasuri methi

 15. Sprinkle some coriander leaves.
 If your gravy is runny, then you can cook further with out covering until the water evaporates.
-If you like to make dry aloo matar, cook on a slightly higher flame until all the water evaporates.
+To thicken the curry further, simply mash a few potatoes in a separate bowl and add it here.

 Sprinkle coriander leaves